LiMiaomiaoCSU/NIRSpecPFN/README.md

 # NIRSpecPFN
 ***
-This is the code repo for the paper **Precise Modeling of Scarce Near-Infrared Spectral Data Based on TabPFN**.We developed a method for Near-Infrared Spectral Analysis.This is a supervised machine learning approach based on the TabPFN, which is a Transformer-Based model.
+This is the code repo for the paper **Precise Modeling of Scarce Near-Infrared Spectral Data Based on TabPFN**.
+We developed a method for Near-Infrared Spectral Analysis.This is a supervised machine learning approach based on the TabPFN, which is a Transformer-Based model.
 NIRSpecPFN strictly adheres to structured machine learning methodologies, with the framework integrating key steps such as data preprocessing, feature selection, and modeling prediction.

 <img width="822" height="462" alt="image" src="https://github.com/user-attachments/assets/a386cf14-b63f-4499-ba50-ff115df63ebe" />

 # Installation & Setup
 ***
 Official installation of TabPFN (pip)

    pip install tabpfn

 The entire process of this experiment was implemented in Python 3.12.9.TabPFN requires Python 3.9+ due to newer language features.
-Compatible versions: 3.9, 3.10, 3.11, 3.12, 3.13.For further details regarding the installation and configuration of TabPFN, please refer to [TabPFN](https://github.com/PriorLabs/TabPFN).
+* Compatible versions: 3.9, 3.10, 3.11, 3.12, 3.13.
+For further details regarding the installation and configuration of TabPFN, please refer to [TabPFN](https://github.com/PriorLabs/TabPFN).

 # Workflow
 ***